 8. Be willing to negotiate.

-If an agency calls or writes in response to your request, pay careful attention to any explanation that’s given.
+Pay careful attention to any explanation given for not fulfilling your request.
 It might be that the request was phrased in a way that didn’t describe the records the way the agency does.
 If so, it might help to rephrase your request.
 The law contains no limit on the number of requests that a person can make.
 So, if rephrasing a request will help the agency respond more quickly with the needed information, be willing to negotiate and, if necessary, to revise your request.

 9. Pay attention to labor fees and don’t be afraid to ask for more explanation.

-If you have made a request to obtain copies of records, the governing entity is allowed to charge reasonable fees to cover the cost of compiling records.
-There is a Schedule of Reasonable Charges developed by the Office of Open Records Counsel that will give you an idea of what to expect.
-But if you receive an estimate of charges, pay close attention and don’t be afraid to challenge a labor charge if it seems unreasonable.
+If you receive an estimate of charges, pay close attention and don’t be afraid to challenge a labor charge if it seems unreasonable.
 For example, redacting Social Security numbers and home addresses from four job applications shouldn’t take four hours.
 Be polite, but firm, if you think the agency has “gold-plated” the labor fees.
 You can contact TCOG if you feel you are being overcharged, or the Office of Open Records Counsel.

 10. Don’t give up!